Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/aws-iam-auth-to-rds-database.md

    {:.warning}
    > **Warning:** You **can't** change the value of the environment variables you used to provide the AWS credential after booting {{site.base_gateway}}.
 Any changes are ignored.
+{% if_version gte:3.8.x %}
+   - {{site.base_gateway}} also supports role assuming which allows you to use a different IAM role to authenticate to the database.
+If you want to use role assuming, make sure the original IAM role Kong uses has the correct permission to do role assuming to the target IAM role, and the target IAM role has the correct permission to connect to the database using IAM authentication.
+{% endif_version %}

 - **Assign an IAM policy to the {{site.base_gateway}} IAM role**.
 For more information, see [Creating and using an IAM policy for IAM database access](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html) in the Amazon RDS documentation.